BookbagBookbag

 KindDirectionExamples

-ConnectorsInto BookbagShopify, Slack, WhatsApp, Notion, Zendesk, Salesforce — ground the agent, give it powers, or sync content.
+ConnectorsInto BookbagShopify, Stripe, Slack, Zendesk, HubSpot, Salesforce, Cal.com — ground the agent, give it powers, or hand off to a human.

 Outbound webhooksOut of BookbagPush events like a new lead or a finished conversation to your CRM, data warehouse, or Zapier.